RedPitaya/Documentation/developerGuide/hardware/250-12/top.rst

 .. note::

     The SIGNALlab 250-12 OEM board comes without the case, but includes the ribbed black heat sink that can be seen on the top of the first picture.
+    The heatsink is mounted on the bottom side of the board.

 Pinout